Chase1242/WightwaterPort/Waterdeep Info/Chapter 2 - Trollskull Alley.md

 - Asked the [[Talisolvanar 'Tally' Fellbranch]] to furnish the bar with brand new tables, chairs, and other furniture items
 	- Also asked to build a stage, but said the project must wait while he furnishes the shop.
 He will also intersperse other jobs in between pieces for their job
 - Met most of the other people in the area
-- While looking through the manor, Xerxes was taking inventory, and opened the privy door to see a gnome that wasn't [[Brindle 'Lickleaf' Nackle]] staring up at him.
+- While looking through the manor, Xerxes was taking inventory, and opened the privy door to see a gnome that wasn't [[Tazpin Stararm]] staring up at him.
 There weren't really any signs of habitation but the gnome seemed to have holed up in the privy when he heard noises.
 - Odd things were happening while the kids and group were cleaning.
 Once in a while after you had a dust pile together, it would just scatter.
 Plates would be smashed, and other mischievous things.
 When Navreyi called out and said "We are helping clean this place up," the malfeasances ceased.
 Navreyi found some journal pages of the previous owner that loved the tavern (Lif)
 - While cleaning, the group received several invitations to groups around the city.
 They joined the harpers and Zhent.
 Tazpin and Aldarian decided to gain rank in the adventuring guild, solving [[Icy roads in the midst of summer]] for a 200 gp / adventurer.
 	- This occurred after the Zhent fight, and both Xerxes and [[Navreyi]] saw a [[White Mask]] looking upon them from the roofs of nearby buildings